mikowals/mikowals.github.io/practicalMachineLearning.markdown

     model
     confusionMatrix( predict( model, validate ), validate$classe )

-I iterated the steps above a few times to get the best fit in the validation data and the ultimate result was 12 variables that got an out of sample accurace on the validation set of 98.9%.
+I iterated the steps above a few times  trying smaller and larges 'sizes' in `rfe()` to get the best fit in the validation data.
+The ultimate result was 12 variables that got an out of sample accurace on the validation set of 98.9%.